-- 1. In 2013, ASTM introduced a new Phase I ESA Standard Practice, the ASTM 1527-13.
-Throughout 2014, MSHDA will accept reports completed to either ASTM 1527-05 or ASTM-1527-13 standards.
-Starting in 2015, MSHDA will expect all Phase I ESA reports submitted for consideration to RDD to comply with the ASTM 1527-13 standard. - 2.
-Section IV, Paragraph M.2 of the "Insurance Requirements" Section has been changed to reflect updated requirements. - 3.
-MSHDA Cover Sheet MSHDA coversheets have been amended to include information for non-renovation/remodeling projects (such as certain HUD tenant-based to project-based voucher conversions, i.e., RAD) and amended non-scope items. - 4.
-Descriptions of several non-scope items (Section H) have been amended and includes a reference section of where to go for further information. - 5.
-Acronyms/Definitions section added. - 6.
-It is now requested that one (1) hard copy and one electronic copy on CD of all reports be included with each application.
+- 1. MSHDA Phase I ESA report must be done to the ASTM 1527-13 standard.
+Language also stating suitability or backward compliance to ASTM 1527-05, for legal reasons, is acceptable. - 2.
+Section IV, Paragraph M.2 of the "Insurance Requirements" Section has been changed to correct the requirements. - 3.
+A fuller description of how to determine the correct scope of abatement for lead-based paint projects has been added in the non-scope section. - 4.
+It is now requested that one (1) hard copy and one electronic, unsecured PDF copy on CD of all reports be included with each application.
 Previously, MSHDA had requested two hard copies.